Washington Report on Middle East Affairs, March 2000, Pages 3,74-76

 The writer suggests, "New, officially approved textbooks make plain that many of the most common Israeli beliefs are as much myth as fact."
 The article deals especially with the issue of Deir Yassin.
 The writer indicates, "One ninth-grade book is Passage to the Past by Kezia Tabibyan, which mentions the 1948 massacre carried out by radical Zionist forces in the village of Deir Yassin."
 Something Ms. Tabibyan says had never been done in a ninth-grade text before, but also engages in a kind of historiography by asking students to reflect on the use of myth in nation-building.
 Ms. Tabibyan said, "they [the students] must know that there was another people that had their life here."

 The Israeli Ministry of Education has confirmed that the massacre at Deir Yassin did happen!
 I wonder if Mr. Rieders Esq. will bring litigation against the Israeli Ministry of Education?
 Or perhaps against Michael Yaron, who is in charge of the history curriculum at the Ministry?
-If the Washington Report had put out information reported by ZOA in "false light" under New York state law, the Israeli Ministry of Education did exactly the same thing!
+If the Washington Report on Middle East Affairs, had put out information reported by ZOA in "false light" under New York state law, the Israeli Ministry of Education did exactly the same thing!

 It seems the Israel lobby and American Zionists have in fact formulated U.S. Middle East policy in the last 50 years through their dominant role over the successive administrations, the Congress and the media.
 Moreover, many professionals believe that Arab/Muslim Americans are neither well-versed in public information nor constitute a highly organized and well-funded community like the Israel apologists.
 Perhaps this notion may be partly true!
 However, Arab/Muslim-Americans have been blessed with the truth, which the Israeli apologists are lacking.